[This topic was inspired by a discussion with some female friends.

 Thanks, Linda, Shelly, Mary, Vickie, Jody, Zhak, Barra et al!]

-Some women take offense to these terms, but not me.
+Some women get offended by these terms, but not me.
 In fact, I embrace them willingly.
 (Just don’t ever call me “girl”, otherwise you could be subjected to one of my famous diatribes!
 More about that later.)

 This goes back to the 1970s and 1980s when I was working clawing my way up the corporate ladder.